-The names Wattie’s and Plunket, two well recognised brands that are as familiar to New Zealanders as pavlova and the All-Blacks.
+The names Wattie’s® and Whānau Āwhina Plunket, two well recognised brands that are as familiar to New Zealanders as pavlova and the All-Blacks.

-For most of us, the Plunket nurse measured our first few years of growth and development, and Wattie’s® Baby Food was a regular feature on our menu.
+For most of us, the Whānau Āwhina Plunket nurse measured our first few years of growth and development, and Wattie’s® baby food was a regular feature on the menu.

-It was therefore no surprise when over twenty nine years ago the two organisations formalised their relationship and launched the range of Wattie’s-Plunket baby foods.
+It was therefore no surprise when over thirty years ago the two organisations formalised their relationship and launched the range of Wattie’s-Plunket baby foods.
 When Whānau Āwhina Plunket first associated its name with the Wattie’s® range of baby foods in 1990, the two organisations sought advice from some of the country’s most reputable nutrition experts.

 Whānau Āwhina Plunket is a charity and Aotearoa’s largest support service for the health and wellbeing of tamariki under five and their whānau.
-As well as free health and developmental checks, the organisation provides support services to communities around New Zealand - including parenting education, parent groups, toy libraries and family centres.
+As well as free health and developmental checks, the organisation provides support services to communities around New Zealand - including breastfeeding support, antenatal classes and more.
 These services are provided in addition to the government-funded Well Child Tamariki Ora service through fundraising, grants and partnerships.
-The financial support Plunket receives from Wattie’s, contributes towards many of the additional services that Plunket provides for whānau around New Zealand.
+The financial support Whānau Āwhina Plunket receives from Wattie’s, contributes towards many of these additional services for whānau across New Zealand.

-Wattie’s Baby Foods are enjoyed by thousands of New Zealand infants every year and Wattie’s has a responsibility to ensure its products are of the best possible quality.
-Plunket’s input is an important part of this.
+Wattie’s® baby foods are enjoyed by thousands of New Zealand infants every year and Wattie’s has a responsibility to ensure its products are of the best quality.
+Whānau Āwhina Plunket’s input into product development is an important part of this.
 Wattie's® baby food is designed to provide a variety of age appropriate ingredients, flavours and textures as a complement to homemade baby food.